Pimm/ruply/readme.md

 # `apply`

-`apply` forwards the value to your callback ‒ just like `run` does ‒ but returns the value itself.
+`apply` forwards the first argument to your callback ‒ just like `run` does ‒ but returns the first argument, always.

 ```javascript
 // Remove the item from the selection.